The library has both a C and C++ API, which map 100% 1:1 in features.

 XDG Basedir spec: The

-contains state data that should persist between (application) restarts, but that is not important or portable enough to the user that it should be stored in$XDG_DATA_HOME
+$XDG_STATE_HOMEcontains state data that should persist between (application) restarts, but that is not important or portable enough to the user that it should be stored in$XDG_DATA_HOME.
+It may contain:

 - actions history (logs, history, recently used files, ...)